Smithsonian/smithsonian-open-access-api-drupal/README.md

 Refer to the module's source code for more examples and details on using the API wrapper class.

 ## Contributing
-Submit bug reports, feature requests, and other issues to the Druapl
+Submit bug reports, feature requests, and other issues to the Drupal.org issue queue for this module: [https://www.drupal.org/project/smithsonian_open_access/issues](https://www.drupal.org/project/smithsonian_open_access/issues).

 ## API Documentation